-During the fiscal quarter three months ended June 30, 2023 September 30, 2023, none of the Company's directors or officers adopted, materially modified, or terminated any contract, instruction, or written plan for the purchase or sale of Company securities that was intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) or any non-Rule 10b5-1 trading arrangement.
+During the following table describes, for the three months ended September 30, 2023, none quarterly period covered by this report, each trading arrangement for the sale or purchase of the Company's our securities adopted or terminated by our directors or and officers adopted, materially modified, or terminated any that is a contract, instruction, or written plan for the purchase or sale of Company securities that was intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act, or a Rule 10b5-1 trading arrangement.
+No other officers or directors adopted, materially modified, or terminated a Rule 10b5-1 trading arrangement or any non-Rule 10b5-1 trading arrangement during the quarterly period covered by this report.